 Dasha keeps the studio blog and portfolio up-to-date.
 In her free time, she writes about sci-fi, games, and books

 Is developing a mobile app worth the cost?
 Paying $30-50K for an app might be not a big deal for a big corporation but the same amount of money can constitute a huge part (if not all) of one’s startup capital.
 Today we’ll try to explain why mobile development is so expensive and why businesses can benefit from having a high-quality app for their clients.

 We’re humbled to announce that we are featured as a leading Ukrainian App Development company on Clutch.
 Clutch is a Washington-DC based B2B rating and review site for IT and Marketing services and solutions.

-Even though many founders dream of starting a tech startup as soon as possible, they’re also secretly scared of not taking into account some small detail that will ruin the whole gig.
+Even though many founders have good tech startup ideas, they’re also secretly scared of not taking into account some small detail that will ruin the whole gig.
 But overplanning is no good for an IT startup: you need to quickly move from idea to result to ride the wave.
-We’ve already talked about lean canvas that make planning both quick and effective as well as sprint methodology for checking any idea in 5 days (isn’t that awesome?) and here we’d like to introduce you to Getting Real success tips.

 In 2014 Uber taxi became so insanely popular that Uber for X is now constantly used to quickly describe any idea for on-demand startup.
 Today we will talk about what Uber for X is and look at industries that have adopted this model.